atthatmatt/bildaid-template/intenshion/README.md

 ### Definitions

-- Morality: a system of ideas about right and wrong.
+- Morality: a conceptual system of ideas about right and wrong.
-- Ethics: a subset of Morality; agreements between agents to coexist cooperatively.
+- Ethics: an embodied subset of Morality; agreements between agents to coexist cooperatively.
-- Law: a subset of Ethics; a system of rules that organize consistent behavior across significant barriers such as vast geography, multiple generations, incompatible languages, etc.
+- Law: an encoded subset of Ethics; a system of rules that organize consistent behavior across significant natural barriers such as vast geography, multiple generations, incompatible languages, etc.

 ## Polishy Details

 Polishys must be rigid without being useless and flexible without being untrustworthy.

 ### Polishy Level 0

+Never change.

+What Insh "is".
+Changing this would turn Insh into not-Insh.

 P.0.0.
 Intenshion is a tool, Noush provides purpose.
 P.0.1.
 Maintain homeostasis indefinitely.